-Watercolor has always been a popular medium for professional artists, illustrators, and serious amateurs.
+Watercolor is a popular medium for professional artists and illustrators.
 Historically, the scale of watercolors has ranged from the miniature to the monumental, and the portability of watercolor has made it the favored medium for travelers.

 Supplies for this course will be provided.

-Faculty: Kathryn Myers, MFA, Professor of Art for UConn's Art and Art History Department has been a watercolor artist and teacher for over three decades.
+Faculty: Characterized as stunningly contemporary, Kathryn Myers, MFA, Professor of Art for UConn's Art and Art History Department is an acclaimed watercolor artist, teaching for over three decades.
 Her early work in transparent watercolor were large-scale narratives and her recent work in transparent watercolor and gouache are intimately scaled cityscapes of India.
-Her work can be viewed at KathrynMyers.org.
+View Professor Myers' work at KathrynMyers.org.